Liquid Trace™ Hematology

 The mutational profile, elevated mRNA marker levels for plasma cells, and a positive B-cell clonality test are diagnostic of multiple myeloma.

-The aggregate findings in this case provide comprehensive genomic profiling that is superior to single-site tissue biopsy for diagnosis, prognostic profiling, treatment and longitudinal management due to its less invasiveness and better representation of up-to-date tumor genome abnormalities and tumor genomic diversity.
+The aggregate findings in this case provide comprehensive genomic profiling that is superior to single-site tissue biopsy for diagnosis, prognostic profiling, treatment, and longitudinal management, given it minimally invasive nature and better representation of up-to-date tumor genome abnormalities and tumor genomic diversity.

 Download Case Study Brochure (PDF)